Allegheny-Computer-Science-481-S2019/cs481-S2019-lab1-starter/README.md

 are passing all of the automated baseline checks.
 However, if the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.
-Specifically, the mistakes for the files in this repository will related to the fact that they may not exist or that they do not pass the linting checks of the two linters.
+Specifically, the mistakes for the files in this repository will related to the fact that they do not pass the linting checks of the two linters.

 ## Updates